IdleMuse/helios/user/pages/03.character-creation/02.enterprises/default.md

 Mechs and drones have Patterns much like ships and orbitals.
 See [Starting Detachment Templates](/character-creation/enterprises/surface) for the list of detachments you can pick as a starting enterprise.

+Detachments chosen as starting enterprises come with a transport vessel to move them from planet to planet, the pattern for which is on the templates page above.

 ### Status Symbol

-Status symbols cover lots of other personal enterprises you might own.
+"Status symbol" is a term to cover lots of other personal enterprises you might own.
 Structures like extravagant zoos, prisons, great temples, manufacturies for luxury goods, agricultural complexes, opera houses.
-For the most part they all act exactly the same, providing you with additional income.
+For the most part, they all act exactly the same, providing you with additional income.

 !
 A Status Symbol enterprise increases your base income by **1000cr/cycle**.